ivanminutillo/varnelli/README.md

 # 🍶Varnelli

-A simple block explorer client build on top of the [social wallet api](https://github.com/Commonfare-net/social-wallet-api).
+A simple block explorer client, built on top of the [social wallet api](https://github.com/Commonfare-net/social-wallet-api).

 ## Prerequisites